What causes the check engine light to flash?

-The check engine light can indicate a problem with an engine sensor, a vacuum leak, a problem with fuel delivery (fuel filter or injector) or at worst a major mechanical problem.
+A flashing check engine light can indicate a problem with an engine sensor, a vacuum leak, a problem with fuel delivery, fuel ignition or a major mechanical problem resulting in engine misfire.

-Unfortunately if you don't have access to an OBD diagnostic tool, it's sometimes not that easy to figure out what exactly the flashing light is trying to tell you.
+If you don't have access to an OBD diagnostic tool, it's sometimes not that easy to figure out what exactly a flashing check engine light is trying to tell you.

-It's never a good idea to ignore a flashing check engine light.
-The blinking light is on to warn you about something wrong with your engine.
+However, you shouldn't ignore it as a the check engine light is usually triggered to warn you about something wrong with the engine in your vehicle.

 The engine Electronic Control Unit (ECU) is constantly receiving information from its sensors and using this information to control the various engine systems to keep the engine running smoothly.